The Gibson

 rosewood Nick Lucas Model guitars, and not a

 pin bridge.
-While some have been
+While some examples have been

 converted to a pin bridge, the location of the bridge plate and braces